solarisan/enmcli/README.md

 May open internal enm session (when using directly on ENM scripting VM) or external enm session (when using on any Linux system, need import enmscripting module from ENM)

-Easy way to start using:
+Easy way to start it:

   $ python enmcli.py

 ____________________________________________________

+For work you need just one file:

+- enmcli.py - its contains main code and may by started alone

+Here is additional scripts with logging, comand restrictions and ruming on multiply systems:

-- cli_start.py - contain start shell code.
+- cli_start.py - contain improved start shell code (with logging, command restriction and other). python cli_start.py
-  python cli_start.py

 - cli_save_log.py - aditional utility, will move user logs from unsafe log dirrectory to safe directory.
 May be croned for each minute.

 - cli_cmd_all.py - utility will run single cli command from arguments on several external ENM (list in code)

-- enmcli.py - contains main code

-CLI_ENM_* files - additional completers, manuals and user restrction rules:
+Here is additional .csv files - provides additional completers, manuals and user restrction rules:

 - CLI_ENM_Completer.csv - This file contains command completer for cli terminal